Pyebaek: Food

 Pye-baek includes food traditionally prepared by the bride's mother, chosen with consideration for the journey to the groom's home.
 Each item carries symbolic meaning.
 Common offerings include dried or sweetened dates and chestnuts, which are tossed into the bride's lap by the in-laws to symbolize fertility and the number of children the couple may have.

 A ritual often follows in which the bride holds a date between her teeth while the groom bites the other end; the one who ends up with the pit is said to determine the gender of their first child based on their wish.

 Handmade meat jerky is commonly given to the groom's mother as an expression of love and respect.
 A platter of nine anju—small snacks or finger foods—is presented to the groom's father, particularly if he enjoys drinking.
 The number nine symbolizes completeness and serves as a wish for good fortune and prosperity.
+Gotgam, dried persimmons, are especially prized as an offering to parents-in-law: because the persimmon tree must be grafted in order to grow, persimmons symbolize the couple's union and the shared endurance of life experiences.

 Other traditional foods may include yakgwa, sweet fried cookies symbolizing wealth; sujeonggwa, a cinnamon punch representing warmth and harmony; and sikhye, a sweet rice drink signifying sweetness in marriage.
 In modern Korean wedding receptions, traditional fare is often served alongside international cuisine.